Road surface marking: Israel

 In Israel, white lines are used to separate both traffic driving in the same direction and in opposite directions, while yellow lines are used to mark the shoulder of the road.

 Japan

 In Japan, white always separates traffic in the same direction or indicates traffic in the same direction can use a buffered area that is striped in crosshatch patterns such as at right turns on two-way roads since Japan is a country that has left-side driving.

-White is also used on divided expressways with a solid raised center divider.
+White is also used on divided expressways with a solid raised centre divider.
 Two-lane expressways where poles are the only physical barrier between opposing directions of travel always have yellow either side of the row of poles, and white is between the yellow striping and the poles.

 White is also used to denote passing allowed on other two-lane roads.
 Yellow indicates no passing is allowed.
 On all roads, yellow stripes are always solid.

 On expressways where there are many sharp turns and curves, seen especially in the largest cities, a yellow line indicates no passing between lanes, as follows: